Booking.com Host Guide for Beginners

-You listed your vacation rental property on Airbnb but are not sure whether it is worth it to create a listing at Booking.com?
+You listed your vacation rental property on Airbnb, but are not sure whether it is worth creating a listing on Booking.com?

 We’ve written this article to help you make an informed decision.
 Read on to learn why you should consider Booking.com, how this platform differs from Airbnb, and how to list your property there.
 We’ll provide answers to the most common questions below.